Being A Cowgirl Means You Have To Be Prepared For Unexpected Situations – Even Helping Some Random Cow You Ran Into Giving Birth

 “Never a dull moment” - Watch the video here:

 This isn't the first time this real-life cowgirl has flaunted her tough side on TikTok; it's just the most popular so far.
-You may see a day in the life of a real cowgirl if you scroll through her profile.
+You can see a day in the life of a real cowgirl if you scroll through her profile.

 "Dating a Cowgirl"